Private bankers provide session on transitioning biz

 “The first step,” Creavin said, “is to understand and verbalize goals and objectives, determining passions, dreams and goals, and then figure out your costs.
 We have a planning group that can run analysis on how much it costs to do things you want to do when you retire,” she continued.
 “We figure out how much you have now and if that’s enough to help you meet your dreams.”

-They also look at tax planning, which can be best implemented over several years.
+They also look at tax planning, which can be best to implement over several years.
 Owners can use tools such as QSBS (qualified small business stock), a gift from the federal government that eliminates taxes on the first $15 million of capital gains if you meet certain requirements.

 “That’s important,” Creavin added.
 “You might decide you want to sell your business next year.
 Then you can’t plan to be QSBS eligible if you are not already.”